 “They give those to everybody,” Jason downplayed.

 “C’mon, you were good, you know it,” Christine insisted.

 “I heard you were an all-star one year,” Christine’s brother Pete said.

 “Yeah, that’s right,” Christine agreed.
 “Don’t be so modest.”

 “Yeah, I guess I was pretty good,” Jason admitted.

 “Hey, Chris,” Carla said, “we’re having a barbecue after the game, want to come by?”

 “Sure, we’ll be there,” Christine said.
 “I’ve been dying to see what you’ve done with the backyard.”

-Jason was caught off guard.
-His focus shifted away from the game and his thoughts darkened.
+Jason was caught off guard by Christine’s reply, and his attention shifted away from the game.